buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 SVNURL for that file on a branch named `1.5.x` would be `svn://svn.twistedmatrix.com/svn/Twisted/branches/1.5.x/bin/trial`.

-To set up a :class:`SVNPoller` that watches the Twisted trunk (and nothing else), we would use the following::
+To set up a :bb:chsrc:`SVNPoller` that watches the Twisted trunk (and nothing else), we would use the following::

     from buildbot.changes.svnpoller import SVNPoller
     c['change_source'] = SVNPoller("svn://svn.twistedmatrix.com/svn/Twisted/trunk")

-In this case, every Change that our :class:`SVNPoller` produces will have ``.branch=None``, to indicate that the Change is on the trunk.
+In this case, every Change that our :bb:chsrc:`SVNPoller` produces will have ``.branch=None``, to indicate that the Change is on the trunk.
 No other sub-projects or branches will be tracked.